static-frame/static-frame/README.rst

 ...             yield np.log(pdf).sum(axis=1)

-The ``likelihood`` of each sample is given per column, where each column is a species.
+Finally, we can construct our The ``likelihood`` of each sample is given per column, where each column is a species.

 >>> likelihood = sf.Frame.from_fields(fields(), columns=mu.index, index=data_test.index)
 >>> round(likelihood.head(), 2)